Upcoming Classes and Events

 • Let's demystify stranded colorwork knitting!
 We will create a small cowl to explore the many aspects of stranded colorwork knitting.
 Holding one yarn color in each hand will be a focus in class; however, other options for yarn management will be included as well.
 There will be ample time to experiment with different stranding techniques to discover what works best for you.
 With a little patience and practice, you will be well on your way to creating stunning colorwork pieces!

-During this two session class we will discuss the following, brief review comparing stranded colorwork to other colorwork methods, color dominance, understanding parallel floats in colorwork, working with two colors of yarn in the round, adding in a new color, reading written colorwork instructions, reading a colorwork chart, catching floats in dominant color vs non-dominant color, correcting colorwork errors, weaving in ends, blocking colorwork
+During this two session class we will discuss the following: Brief review comparing stranded colorwork to other colorwork methods, Color dominance, Understanding parallel floats in colorwork, Working with two colors of yarn in the round, Adding in a new color, Reading written colorwork instructions, Reading a colorwork chart, Catching floats in dominant color vs non-dominant color, Correcting colorwork errors, Weaving in ends, Blocking colorwork

-Skill Requirements –Solid comfort with knitting in the round.
+Solid comfort with knitting in the round.

 Simple Sweater